LukaJCB/blog/_posts/2015-12-19-full-stack-scala.markdown

 Now for writing the server-side code.
 If you're not familiar with Scalatra, it's a small Sinatra-like (obviously) framework, which allows you to quickly create RESTful services (similar to Express).
 Scala has built-in xml literals and we can take advantage of that and write pure HTML and map it to a GET-Request.
+XML values are a type safe in the sense that an error in the XML Markup would cause a compile time error.
 Now in a real world application we'd use a templating language like Jade or [Scalate][scalate], but for this app we're just gonna use this shortcut.
 {% highlight scala %}
 package com.ltj.server